doz-a/LIRI-bot/README.md

 Making a LIRI bot utilizing node

 ### Basic Use
--LIRI bot is a terminal based API searcher.
+LIRI bot is a terminal based API searcher.
 A user can make searches by using the following commands:

 ### node liri.js movie-this "movie name"
--Searches OMDB API for the movie, and responds with info about the title, year released, rating, language, plot, actors -
+Searches OMDB API for the movie, and responds with info about the title, year released, rating, language, plot, actors -
 ### node liri.js spotify-this-song "song name"
--Searches Spotify API for the song name, responds with artist name, an album name and a song preview link -
+Searches Spotify API for the song name, responds with artist name, an album name and a song preview link -
 ### node liri.js concert-this "artist name"
--Searches bands in town API for an artist, and displays upcoming concerts with venue location and dates -
+Searches bands in town API for an artist, and displays upcoming concerts with venue location and dates -
 ### node liri.js do-what-it-says
--Reads a text file separate from the javascript file, and runs the spotify-this-song command for the song "I Want it That Way"
--Text file can be updated to run movie-this for a movie name, or concert-this for an artist
+Reads a text file separate from the javascript file, and runs the spotify-this-song command for the song "I Want it That Way" Text file can be updated to run movie-this for a movie name, or concert-this for an artist

 ## App Organization
 -